ilcapone/Power-Tools/README.md

 # Power-Tools
-Tricks and tracks por power hack
+Tricks and tracks for power hack